 There are a total of

-n courses you have to take labelled from
+numCourses courses you have to take, labeled from

-prerequisites[i] = [ai, bi] this means you must take the course
+prerequisites[i] = [ai, bi] indicates that you must take course

 Input: numCourses = 2, prerequisites = [[1,0]] Output: [0,1] Explanation: There are a total of 2 courses to take.
 To take course 1 you should have finished course 0.
 So the correct course order is [0,1].